whoisorioki/dashboard/md/frontend_mapping.md

 - All currency values are numbers (not strings) and should be formatted as KES in the frontend.
 - Dates are returned as ISO 8601 strings.
 - If a field is optional, it should be marked as such in the TypeScript interface and GraphQL schema.
-- **Field Name Mapping:** GraphQL schema and codegen use camelCase for TypeScript, but backend/REST may use snake_case.
-Always use camelCase in frontend code.
+- **Field Name Mapping:** GraphQL schema and codegen use camelCase for TypeScript, and all frontend code must use camelCase.
 - **Component–Query Mapping:** Each chart/table/KPI should use the correct query and data type.
 Do not mix ProductAnalytics with ProductPerformance, etc.
 - **Filters:** All filters (date, branch, productLine, etc.) are managed via FilterContext and passed to queries as needed.
 Defaults are set in FilterContext.